 Another metric of the competitiveness of an insurance market is the effective rate of return on the amount of capital that companies allocate to the market.
-In Figure VI.1, we show estimates of the net rate of return on equity (RORE) for private passenger auto insurance in Michigan published by the NAIC.66 As can be seen from this figure, the net RORE for auto liability and total auto (all coverages combined) remained below 5% in Michigan over the period 2008-2018.
+In a competitive market, we would expect firms to be able to earn a "fair profit" that approximates their cost of capital, but not profits considerably in excess of this on a sustained basis.
+In Figure VI.1, we show estimates of the net rate of return on equity (RORE) for private passenger auto insurance in Michigan published by the NAIC.78 As can be seen from this figure, the net RORE for auto liability and total auto (all coverages combined) remained below 5% in Michigan over the period 2008-2018.
 In 2019, the net RORE rose to 10.2% for auto liability and 9.7% for total auto and then fell to 7.4% for auto liability and 6.4% for total auto in 2021.
 The RORE for auto physical damage reached a high of 11.2% in 2020 and then dropped precipitously to -2.1% in 2021.